MongooseMoo/react-client/filetransfer.md

    - sender: string
    - filename: string

+5. FileTransfer.Signal
+   - sender: string
+   - signal: string (WebRTC ICE candidate)

-## 5. WebRTC Data Channel and Signaling
+## 5. WebRTC Data Channel

-WebRTC signaling (offer, answer, and ICE candidates) is handled directly through the WebRTCService, separate from GMCP messages.

 The WebRTC data channel is used for the actual file data transfer:

 - Channel name: 'fileTransfer'
-- Data format: ArrayBuffer containing file chunks
+- Data format: ArrayBuffer containing encrypted file chunks and metadata

 ## 6. File Transfer Process

 1. Sender selects a file and recipient in the UI
-2. Sender's client sends a FileTransfer.Offer GMCP message
+2. Sender's client creates a WebRTC offer and sends a FileTransfer.Offer GMCP message
 3. Receiver's client displays the offer in the UI
-4. If accepted, receiver's client sends a FileTransfer.Accept GMCP message
+4. If accepted, receiver's client creates a WebRTC answer and sends a FileTransfer.Accept GMCP message
+5. Both clients exchange ICE candidates using FileTransfer.Signal GMCP messages
-5. WebRTC connection is established using the exchanged SDP information
+6. WebRTC connection is established
-6. File is chunked and sent over the WebRTC data channel
+7. File is chunked, encrypted, and sent over the WebRTC data channel
-7. Receiver reassembles the file chunks
+8. Receiver decrypts and reassembles the file chunks
-8. Both sides update their UIs with progress information
+9. Both sides update their UIs with progress information
-9. On completion, the file is saved on the receiver's side
+10. On completion, the file is saved on the receiver's side

 ## 7. Error Handling and Recovery

 - Network interruptions: The WebRTC connection will attempt to reconnect automatically
 - Transfer cancellation: Either side can send a FileTransfer.Cancel GMCP message
 - Rejection: Receiver can send a FileTransfer.Reject GMCP message to decline the transfer
+- Transfer timeout: Implemented to handle stalled transfers

 ## 8. Security Considerations

 - WebRTC provides built-in encryption for data channels
-- File integrity should be verified after transfer (e.g., using checksums)
+- Additional encryption is applied to file chunks before sending
 - User authentication is handled by the existing MUD client authentication system

 ## 9. Performance Optimizations

 - File chunking allows for efficient memory usage and progress tracking
 - WebRTC's built-in congestion control helps manage network performance
+- Encryption key is sent with each chunk for improved security

 ## Next Steps

-1. Implement robust error handling and recovery mechanisms
-2. Add file integrity verification
+1. Implement file integrity verification using checksums
-3. Optimize chunk size for different network conditions
+2. Optimize chunk size for different network conditions
-4. Implement transfer resume functionality for interrupted transfers
+3. Implement transfer resume functionality for interrupted transfers
-5. Add support for multiple simultaneous file transfers import React, { useState, useEffect } from 'react';
+4. Add support for multiple simultaneous file transfers
+5. Enhance error recovery mechanisms import React, { useState, useEffect } from 'react';
 import MudClient from '../client';
 import { GMCPMessageClientFileTransferOffer, GMCPMessageClientFileTransferAccept, GMCPMessageClientFileTransferReject, GMCPMessageClientFileTransferCancel } from '../gmcp/Client/FileTransfer';